The Bureau of Financial Institutions' responsibilities include:

 - Corporate Structure and Research - investigates applications filed with the SCC by banks and other financial services companies, and conducts economic research.

-- Administration and Finance - provides logistical support to the regulatory sections, administers human resource, financial and automated operations, maintains Bureau records.
+- Administration and Finance - provides logistical support to the regulatory sections, administers human resource, financial and automated operations, maintains Bureau records, and handles consumer complaints.

 The bureau has staff specially trained in investigating problems in areas of its jurisdiction.
 Institutions licensed by the SCC through the bureau face disciplinary action, such as fines, for violations of state law.
 The Commission may revoke an institution's license.